 Underpaid your taxes?
 Don’t worry!
 The IRS will waive off your penalty under the following situations:

-Incase you’re in a similar situation, then it’s best to request for a waiver of the penalty. .
+Incase you’re in a similar situation, then it’s best to request for a waiver of the penalty.
+File the IRS form 2210 in order to request for a waiver of penalty.
 Apart from that, you’ll also have to give a written statement and narrate why you couldn’t make the estimate tax payment.
-You also need to specify the time period for which you’re asking for a waiver. :
+You also need to specify the time period for which you’re asking for a waiver.
+Make sure you provide documentation of:

 Here are some other tax-relief options which are available for the consumers.
 Take advantage of them to save some extra dollars.
 But, even before you look at the subsequent section, have a look at the various aspects of filing taxes.

 Don’t owe tax to the IRS?
 Don’t have to file your income tax returns too?
 Well, in that case you can file your tax returns after 6 months.
-Yes, .
+Yes, April 15 is not your deadline especially when you’re about to get a refund.

 Try your best to avoid getting slapped by the IRS penalties for filing your tax returns late, making mistakes in your tax calculations, not having a proper itemized slip in case of charitable donations, etc. Consult a tax professional if required in order to make costly mistakes.
 Other than that, avoid the popular tax scams that are happening nowadays.
 That is more dangerous than getting penalized by the IRS.